wp-slimstat/wp-slimstat/readme.txt

 Tags: analytics, visitors, users, spy, shortstat, tracking, reports, seo, referers, analyze, geolocation, online users, spider, tracker, pageviews, world map, stats, maxmind, fusion charts
 Requires at least: 2.9.2
 Tested up to: 3.2
-Stable tag: 2.4.2
+Stable tag: 2.4.3

 == Description ==
 A lightwight but powerful real-time web analytics plugin for Wordpress.
 Spy your visitors and track what they do on your website.

 ## Requirements
-* Wordpress 2.9 or higher (it may not work on multisite environments)
+* Wordpress 3.0 or higher (it may not work on large multisite environments)
 * PHP 5.1 or higher
 * MySQL 5.0.3 or higher
 * At least 5 MB of free web space